-While this is a watered down editing and nothing as compared to the MapMaker, it lets users approve or deny each other’s edits to the business listings.
+While this is a watered-down editing and nothing as compared to MapMaker, it lets users approve or deny each other’s edits to the business listings.

 Google’s Snack Pack is the local layout and serves as the missing link to the business website or driving directions.
 This means that the buttons will be replaced by an image now.
-Some of the industries that have this feature in the USA include pest control, jewelers and sporting goods stores.
+Some of the industries that have this feature in the USA include pest control, jewelers, and sporting goods stores.

 Actionable Tip: There’s no single tip that can help you out with the snack pack update.
 Follow these pointers to get sorted:

 Work on your business website – Is your website design impeccable?
-Does it provide a great user-experience to the visitors?
+Does it provide a great user experience to the visitors?
 Is it mobile-friendly?
 Have you optimized it enough?
 Does it provide the necessary detail to the visitors?

 Categorize your business correctly – When your business has a presence on multiple directories, ensure that the categories are consistent.
 You might want to discover categories, which occupy the top slots.
 Select the one that fits your business aptly.

-Ask for reviews – Reviews are more important than ever and several platforms are providing this option to users.
-It leads to greater trust for your potential customers, whose decision can be driven by the reviews alone.
+Ask for reviews – Reviews are more important than ever, and several platforms are providing this option to users.
+It leads to greater trust for your potential customers, whose decisions can be driven by the reviews alone.